 In fact, striped hyenas are completely silent – they let their bodies do the talking!

 Hyenas are, on the whole, very expressive animals – they use a variety of calls and body movements to express themselves – they are excellent at picking up on signals.

 Hyenas tend to be very clever at building stocks of food, and waste no time in cleaning up their meals.
 They are known to strip everything edible off their prey – very efficient, it would seem!

 Believe it or not, the hyena is closest to the meerkat, and possibly than the mongoose, than any other animal species on Earth.
 Hyenas have been around for longer than most, too – it’s thought they’ve been roaming for around 24 million years or more.

 Hyenas are extremely sociable animals – it’s rare you will find one out on its own.
 Research suggests that their clans can be enormous – with up to 80 members at any one time.

 Some hyenas, believe it or not, will only eat insects!
 Aardwolves are insectivores, and will largely feed on termites.
 This is interesting in itself, as termites are known to secrete toxins which are poisonous to most predators.
 The aardwolf?
 Never fazed by it.

 Generally, you will find that hyenas are nocturnal animals, though some are known to go hunting in the morning.

 Hyenas don’t get on well with lions – if a certain Disney movie didn’t already tell you that!
 In nature, this is because they will often hunt down the same prey, which will lead to a scuffle or two – which as you can imagine, can get nasty.

-Do you know any interesting or fun facts about Hyenas?
-Share them here in the comments section below!
+Do you know any fun facts about Hyenas?
+Share them in the comments below!